- 1 Breast Augmentation Is an Upgrade to Your Whole Appearance

 Saline implants are a popular option for women undergoing breast augmentation.
 So, what is saline?
-Saline refers to a sterile salt water solution which goes inside of silicone shells (elastomers).
+Saline refers to a sterile salt water solution inside the silicone shells (elastomers) of the implants.
 Essentially, the size of your breasts will depend on the amount of saline inside the implant.
 Because saline is a liquid filler, Dr. Wooten can insert your implant shells first.
 She then fills them, after they have already been positioned.
 Ultimately, this method will result in a smaller scar.
 We should also note that your body is able to absorb saline solution harmlessly in the event of a leak or rupture.

-In consultation we will decide on implant placement.
+During your private consultation, we will decide on implant placement.
 Both silicone and saline implants can be placed in a pocket either above or below the pectoral muscle.
 Placing them above the muscle, in a subglandular position, typically results in less discomfort following the procedure.
-This is because only a small amount of surface tissue is displaced.
+This is because the implant only displaces only a small amount of surface tissue.

 Many patients and surgeons feel that placement below the muscle achieves a more aesthetically pleasing result.
 This is also known as submuscular placement.
 Submuscular placement hides tiny imperfections like ripples or exposed edges.
 However, this method can cause more discomfort during breast augmentation recovery.

 The split-muscle technique combines the advantages of both subglandular and submuscular placements.
-When the split-muscle technique is used, the upper pole of the breast implant is placed beneath the pectoral muscle, while the bottom part of the implant is placed above the muscle, but under the mammary gland.
+When Dr. Wooten employs the split-muscle technique, she places the upper pole of the breast implant beneath the pectoral muscle.
+The bottom part of the implant is placed above the muscle, but under the mammary gland.
 The split-muscle placement technique is especially appropriate for patients who are very athletic because it helps to conceal any animation deformity, as well as prevent undesirable results, such as a “double bubble.”

-Breast implants placed through an inframammary incision are inserted through the fold below the breast.
-This allows direct access for future replacement or modification of the implant.
-Scarring caused by inframammary incisions is hidden under the breast fold, which is one of the reasons why this is Dr. Wooten’s preferred method of insertion.
+Dr. Wooten’s preferred method of insertion of breast implants is the inframammary incision.
+The incision is made in the lower fold of the breast.
+This allows direct access for placement of the implants, future replacements or modifications of the implant.
+Scarring caused by inframammary incisions are hidden under the breast fold.

-Dr. Wooten makes the peri-areolar incision along the border of the areola.
-In time, this incision becomes practically invisible since it’s placed at the junction of two different skin tones (where the darker nipple meets the lighter skin).
-It’s also the optimal option when correcting nipple asymmetry or performing a simultaneous breast lift.
+The peri-areolar incision is made along the border of the areola.
+In time, this incision becomes practically invisible since it is placed at the junction of two different skin tones (where the darker nipple meets the lighter skin).
+It’s also the optimal option when correcting nipple asymmetry or performing a simultaneous Breast Lift.

 A transaxillary incision enters underneath the armpit.
 It is one way to achieve a “scarless” breast augmentation.
 However, revision surgeries most likely will require additional incisions.

-Dr. Wooten performs a transumbilical breast augmentation by placing an opening in the navel and tunneling towards the breast.
-This involves the use of a micro camera to ensure correct placement of the implant.
+A transumbilical breast augmentation is performed by placing an opening in the navel and tunneling towards the breast.
+This involves the use of an amazing micro-camera to ensure correct placement of the implant.
 It is important to note that this technique is only used for the placement of saline implants.

 Following breast augmentation, it can take up to 6-7 months before your breasts look their best.
 Your implants may initially ride high on your chest.
 Also, they may feel very firm.
 This is completely normal.
 Generally speaking, a feeling of tightness will occur after surgery.